Should I Get a Flu Shot?

-In some cases, prescription flu medicines and anti-viral drugs can be used to try to prevent the flu in someone who has just been near someone with it.
-They can also be used to treat people who recently have been infected.
+In some cases, prescription anti-viral drugs can be used to try to prevent the flu in someone who has just been near someone with it.
+They can also be used to treat people who’ve recently been infected.
 (See the sections called “Can the flu be treated if I already have symptoms?” and “When should cancer patients and survivors get anti-viral drugs to prevent the flu?” for more on this.)

 What else can I do to be prepared for the flu?

-Plan with your doctor ahead of time what to do if you get sick.
-Talk with your doctor about:
+Talk to your doctor ahead of time so you know what to do if you get sick.
+Talk about:

 - What symptoms should prompt a call to the doctor

-- Whether you should get anti-viral medicine if you get flu
+- Whether you should get an anti-viral drug if you get flu

-- How to get a prescription for anti-viral medicine quickly if you need it
+- How to get a prescription for an anti-viral drug quickly if you need it

 - Making sure your vaccines are up to date